 Developer: Sculptured Software Publisher: Jaleco Released: 1991 Genre: Action

 Metal Mech is a game that I always had an interest in trying but for some reason had reservations about.
 I could never quite put my finger on the reason why at first.
 A glance at the back of the box shows a massive mech crushing all in its wake which should have been up my alley.
-But it wasn’t until I played Godzilla: Master of Monsters that I found the reason why.
+But it was not until I played Godzilla: Master of Monsters that I found the reason why.
 Large sprites dealing with tiny enemies almost never works and Metal Mech makes some of the mistakes that game did.
 While it is an interesting title Metal Mech is far too frustrating in the end.

 The mech in the title refers to your ED209 sized machine.
 The game does a good job of making you feel like you are behind the controls of a massive engine of destruction.
 Your mech is incredibly powerful, able to stomp smaller machines under its heels and withstand a ton of punishment.
 Initially you start with a rapid fire cannon that can rotate its fire in every direction.
 Throughout the various stages you can find additional armaments although to be honest they are all worthless.